Where to Stay in Iceland

 The largest settlement of the East Fjords is Egilsstadir, and there are plenty of hotels and other accommodation options in Egilsstadir.
 This lovely town is by Iceland's largest forest, Hallormsstadaskogur, and the beautiful lake Lagarfljot.

-The Berjaya Hotel Herad and Fosshotel Eastfjords promise to provide you with everything you need at a reasonable price.
+The Berjaya Hotel Herad promises to provide you with everything you need.
 The Gistihusid Lake Hotel is the most beautifully positioned accommodation in the town and has deluxe rooms that overlook the Lagarfljot for an incredible view.
+The wonderful Fosshotel Eastfjords offers a quiet getaway in the Faskrudsfjordur fjord, a short drive from Egilsstadir.

 However, those on a budget do not need to miss out on the incredible scenery the area has to offer.
 Berunes HI Hostel is a green hostel with a campsite close to Djupivogur before reaching Egilsstadir.
 On the other hand, Husey HI Hostel is just half an hour north of Egilsstadir.
 Though basic in its amenities, it's in a stunning, isolated coastal position and is very affordable.

 There are also accommodations in Seydisfjordur, a nearby village in the East.
 That includes the affordable HI Hafaldan Hostel.
 This tiny settlement also hosts the 19th-century Hotel Aldan for those with a higher budget looking for a quiet, rustic place to retire.
-It also hosts the sushi restaurant Nord Austur Sushi, with some of the freshest sushi you'll find in the world!
+It also hosts the sushi restaurant Nord Austur Sushi, which has some of the best sushi you'll find in Iceland!

 Both the towns of Egilsstadir and Seydisfjordur are positioned so that those traveling the Ring Road can easily make their way to their next destination, in the country's magnificent north.